Click on Apply to start your application.

 Why should I apply?

 Internship activities will vary based on the assigned research project and hosting facility.
-You have the opportunity to choose the project you're most interested in for the summer!
-As part of your application, you will identify your top 3 research projects from the 2022 Energy Storage Project Catalog.
-You can review the catalog here: ***https://orise.orau.gov/AMOsummer/energy-storage/default.html*** by scrolling to the bottom of the webpage.
-The project catalog will be updated on an ongoing basis throughout the application period.
-All available projects will be listed no later than 2 weeks prior to the close of the application period.
+You can choose the project you are most interested in for the summer!
+As part of your application, you will identify your top 3 research projects from the 2023 Energy Storage Project Catalog.
+You can review the catalog at ***https://orise.orau.gov/AMsummer/energy-storage/default.html*** by scrolling to the bottom of the webpage.
+While your preferences will be taken into consideration during the final selection process, it is not guaranteed that you will be offered one of the projects listed.

 In response to the evolving situation related to the COVID-19 pandemic, hosting sites may modify their operation schedule and access to facilities to ensure the health and safety of their entire workforce while maintaining operational effectiveness.
 Hence, the appointment date and location are subject to change contingent on hosting site guidelines and may result in a virtual placement.